sakxshi/My-Journal/README.md

 # What's coming up next?

 MyJournal is a frontend android application.
-In the coming days, I will be focusing on making it a full stack android application with firebase helping supporting the backend.
+In the coming days, I will be focusing on making it a full stack android application with firebase supporting the backend.
 Stay tuned!